Nigerian meat pie recipe is one of the popular snacks Nigerians love to eat. Yes! That’s how amazing our Nigerian meat pie is.

-The best Nigerian Meat Pie is moist, yummy with buttery shortcrust pastry that is filled with mincemeat, and vegetables (usually potatoes & carrots).
+The best Meat Pie Recipe is moist, yummy with buttery shortcrust pastry that is filled with mincemeat, and vegetables (usually potatoes & carrots).

 However, you can add other ingredients of choice.
 The pastry is slightly flaky and very rich in flavor; the filling is creamy, flavorful, and very healthy.